Canoga Park, Los Angeles: Population

 The neighborhood was considered "highly diverse" ethnically within Los Angeles.
 The breakdown was 50.9% Latino; 30.7% White; 11.1% Asian; 4.3% Black; and 3.1% other.
 Mexico (45.8%) and El Salvador (11.6%) were the most common places of birth for the 42.8% of the residents who were born abroad—which was about an average percentage for Los Angeles as a whole.

 The median yearly household income in 2008 dollars was $51,601, considered average for the city.
 Renters occupied 63.6% of the housing stock, and house- or apartment-owners held 36.4%.
 The average household size of three people was average for Los Angeles.
 The 18.1% of families headed by single parents was also average for city neighborhoods.

 The percentage of residents aged 19 to 34 was among the county's highest, as was the percentage of never-married men (40.4%).

+Economy

+Canoga Park is the headquarters of electronic provider Electro Rent.